 Look out for: Windproof and water repellent front, mesh back and a close fit.

 As the Scandinavian mantra goes, there’s no such thing as bad weather – just bad clothing.
 So get yourself properly kitted out to get the most out of your cycling all year round.

 To determine a fabric's breathability we measure its evaporative resistance or RET (based on standard ISO11092).

-The lower its resistance, the more the fabric will let water vapour produced by the body escape, and therefore the more breathable it is.
+The lower its resistance, the more the fabric will let water vapour (produced by your body) escape, making it more breathable:

 • RET < 6: Extremely breathable, good for intense workouts